 As both providers and payers get bigger, it makes sense that the stakes would get higher.
 Each side is looking for leverage, and size is leverage.
 There are many reasons why hospitals pursue mergers and partnerships.
 Strength to push back against payers is certainly one of them.

 M&A skeptics (including the White House) like to note that “The top 10 health systems now control 24 percent market share,” according to Deloitte.
 Yes, and, the five biggest health insurance companies control 44 percent of the market.
 Half as many players controlling almost twice as much relative territory.
 So, joining forces with a larger system that can help balance the weight makes a lot of sense for a smaller provider.

 Still, it’s not all brass knuckles.
 “I’m seeing more candid discussions and true attempts to find middle ground,” said James Kennedy, a Tampa-based shareholder and chair of the healthcare practice at Carlton Fields.
-Greg Maddrey, director at The Chartis Group and president of Chartis Consulting, said he’s seeing a mix of discussions:
+Greg Maddrey, director at Chartis and president of Chartis Consulting, said he’s seeing a mix of discussions:

 We see very collaborative discussions in some parts of the country and contentious discussions in other regions.
 It depends on the payer and market.
 One system just negotiated a significant value-based program, and they are exploring additional opportunities for JVs/collaborations.
 In other areas, the negotiations seem like traditional zero-sum game models.